Question mark icons representing frequently asked questions about title loans

 What are the interest rates on title loans?

-Title loan APRs typically range from 100% to 300% annually.
+Title loan APRs typically range from 100% to 300%1 annually, though rates may vary by lender and state.
 This is significantly higher than traditional loans.
 Monthly interest rates often range from 25% to 50%.
 It's crucial to understand the total cost before borrowing.

 How do I repay a title loan?